CDP World – Oct 28-29 – Las Vegas Register for Free

 Regardless of the current state of CDP vendor market positioning, most companies do not have data warehouses, and building out a CDP into modules may not make a lot of sense.

-For the majority of enterprise customers, an integrated CDP will be just what they need, giving them the data collection and integration capabilities that are needed to tailor the customer experience with personalized messaging.
+For the majority of enterprise customers, an integrated CDP will be just what they need, giving them the data collection and integration capabilities that are required in order to tailor the customer experience with personalized messaging.

 An integrated CDP allows companies to capture customer data across any channel.
 It then can ingest that data, clean it, combine it into unified single customer view (SCV) profiles, orchestrate the customer journey, and store it indefinitely and persistently over time.
 Data warehouses simply cannot achieve this type of functionality, unless they are specifically built that way.
 And then, maybe they would be called a CDP?